Oct 16, 2020

 For now, there are basically five types of direct messages you can send.
 Using a combination of these, you can craft a totally personalized one-on-one interaction with your followers and really communicate the personality behind your business.

 Text messages are the default.
 Just type what you want to say, or add emojis, stickers, and/or GIFs to jazz things up a bit.
+If you’re blanking on ideas for what to text your subscribers, here are more than 60 SMS marketing templates to get you started.

 You can send pictures and videos from your camera roll via direct message.
 You can also take photos and videos, set them to vanish after they’ve been opened, and add all sorts of crazy filters and effects.
 One thing to keep in mind: videos have to be 15 seconds or less.